uktrade/strategic-companies-list/README.md

 The application uses AWS Transcribe for speech-to-text functionality.

-For local development, add the following to a `.env` file in the root of the project:
+For local development, add the following to the `.env` file in the root of the project:
 ```
 TRANSCRIBE_AWS_ACCESS_KEY_ID=your_access_key_here
 TRANSCRIBE_AWS_SECRET_ACCESS_KEY=your_secret_key_here